darenasc/awesome-data-for-good/README.md

 * [AI in Africa](https://aiinafrica.org).
 AI in Africa is a platform which delivers forward-thinking initiatives that equip the next generation of leaders with the skills and mindset to succeed tomorrow’s world.
-* [AI for Good Global Summit](https://aiforgood.itu.int).
-AI for Good is a year-round digital platform where AI innovators and problem owners learn, build and connect to identify practical AI solutions to advance the UN SDGs.
 * [AINow Institute](https://ainowinstitute.org).
 The AI Now Institute aims to produce interdisciplinary research and public engagement to help ensure that AI systems are accountable to the communities and contexts in which they’re applied.
 * [Correlaid](https://correlaid.org/en/).
 CorrelAid is a non-partisan non-profit network of data science enthusiasts who want to change the world through data science.
 * [Data2x](https://data2x.org).
 We drive solutions to fill gender data gaps.